H I L F . M I R . D O C H

 Employees are generally entitled to 20 to 30 days of paid vacation per year.
 Germany also has a number of public holidays, which can vary depending on the federal state.
 On public holidays, the working world often remains quiet and many businesses are closed.

-Employee rights &
+Employee rights &social benefits

 German labour laws provide extensive protection for employee rights.
 There are regulations on protection against dismissal, minimum wage and working conditions.
 The social security systems offer comprehensive protection in the areas of health, retirement, unemployment and healthcare.